 Cognitive behavioral therapy (CBT) for night eating syndrome focuses on unlearning the belief that a person must eat to fall asleep.
-Working with their therapist, a person might record their thoughts and expectations and then test these thoughts by seeing what happens if they do not eat before sleep.
+While working with a therapist, a person might record their thoughts and expectations, then test the validity of these thoughts by observing what happens if they do not eat before sleep.

-Therapy may also include adapting to eating a higher proportion of food earlier in the day, as well as keeping a sleep and food diary in order to structure overall food intake and improve sleep habits.
+Therapy may also include adapting to eating a higher proportion of food earlier in the day.
+A therapist may also suggest keeping a sleep and food diary in order to structure overall food intake and improve sleep habits.
 It might help to get rid of snackable foods in the kitchen and bedroom, put motivational signs on the fridge, or establish rewards for goals achieved.
-In addition to addressing night eating, a healthcare professional may also provide guidance on incorporating physical activity and productive sleep hygiene habits, such as setting a regular bedtime.
+In addition to addressing night eating, a health care professional may also provide guidance on incorporating physical activity and productive sleep hygiene habits, such as setting a regular bedtime.

 Early trials have found that CBT works better for nighttime awakenings and may be less effective for reducing after-dinner snacks.
-Cognitive behavioral therapy for night eating syndrome may need to look different depending on whether the person struggles with weight maintenance.
+Cognitive behavioral therapy for night eating syndrome may need to be structured differently depending on whether the person struggles with weight maintenance.